Autism and Parenting: 4 Tips for Managing Stress

 Share Your Feelings

 Sharing your feelings with another person is a simple way to help the burden of stress feel a bit lighter.
 Talking about your worries and concerns with someone you trust can help you better identify your emotions and cope with whatever challenges come your way.
 Sometimes it can be isolating to feel like no one can understand your experience, but building a support system and connecting with other special needs parents and members of your community can have a positive impact when it comes to managing the harder days.
-There is also no shame in seeking professional support when it comes to being the most rockstar parent you can be for your child.
+There is also no shame in seeking professional support when it comes to being the most rockstar parent you can be for your teen.
 You can also try starting a journaling practice by asking yourself things like:

 • Where can I find small moments throughout the day to slow down and prevent my anxiety or stress from taking over?